Categories of Membership

 Below are the major categories of membership, as defined in the Society’s bylaws:

-- Individual - An individual member is any member that does not qualify as an Educator, Nonprofit/Government, Honorary or Life Member.
-Annual dues for Individual Members are $1395.
+- Individual – An individual member is any member that does not qualify as an Educator, Nonprofit/Government, Page Honoree or Life Member.
+Annual dues for classified Individual Members (corporate and agency/research) are $2,495 for 2016.
 The criteria for an Individual members are as follows:

 - Hold the top corporate communications position and have a broad range of responsibilities.
 For example, candidates who report to the CEO and appear in the Annual Report are highly desirable for membership.